rokbenko/ai-playground/langchain-tutorials/3-TUI_LangGraph_agent_PostgreSQL_memory/README.md

 > Have a nice day! 👋

 > [!NOTE]
-> If the persistent memory wouldn't be implemented, the chat would look as follows:
+> If only in-memory storage would be implemented (i.e., not persistent storage using PostgreSQL), the chat would look as follows:
 >
 > #### Chat #1
 > > User:<br>